SkafteNicki/dtu_mlops/11_deployment/readme.md

     3.5 Repeat the exercise with some out-of-distribution data for example [FashionMnist](https://github.com/zalandoresearch/fashion-mnist) dataset.
 Is it easier for the drift detectors to figure out true out-of-distribution data compared to the slightly blurred data.

+## Deploying the model with torchserve

+Torchserve is Pytorch own framework for deploying/serving models.
+It can be a bit rough around the edges but is fairly easy to work with.

+4. Find someone else that can test your model for you.

+## Creating fully deployable packages

+Torchserve all not by default create a fully contained enviroment that can be shipped of to production.
+This would require to also include all dependencies nessesary ect.
+We therefore turn our attention now to [bentoML](https://github.com/bentoml/BentoML) that was created with making model serving easy to do.